Current Students - general FAQ's

 What is a Census Date?

-The census date for a unit is the last date that you can withdraw from a unit without incurring a penalty for that unit.
+The census date for a unit is the last date that you can withdraw from a unit without incurring academic or financial penalties.

 What is the Payment Due Date?